Xiao-Chenguang/Xiao-Chenguang.github.io/index.md

-## Introduction
+## Biography

-I am a PhD students from School of Computer Science, University of Birmingham.
+Chenguang Xiao(肖晨光) is a PhD students from School of Computer Science, University of Birmingham.
 Currently, my research interests lies in the conjunction between Federated learning and class imbalance problem under the supervision of Dr. Shuo Wang.
 Previously, I received my BEng degree in Electrical Engineering and Automation from University of Electronic Science and Technology of China.